olcf/wciscc2025/qlsa/README.md

       ```
       module load miniforge3/23.11.0
       ```
-      How to activate the environment needed for circuit generation:
+      How to activate the environment needed for circuit generation (the environment used in "Step 3"):
       ```
       source activate /gpfs/wolf2/olcf/trn037/proj-shared/81a/software/miniconda3-odo/envs/qlsa-circuit
       ```
-      How to activate the environment needed for circuit solver:
+      How to activate the environment needed for circuit solver (the environment used in "Step 4"):
       ```
       source activate /gpfs/wolf2/olcf/trn037/proj-shared/81a/software/miniconda3-odo/envs/qlsa-solver
       ```